vuejs/docs/src/guide/component-provide-inject.md

 })
 ```

-To access component instance properties, we need to convert `provide` to be a function returning an object
+To access component instance properties, we need to convert `provide` to be a function returning an object:

 ```js
 app.component('todo-list', {